metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_ruler_config_v1_manifest.md

 Optional:

 - `capacity` (Number) Capacity of the queue for notifications to be sent to the Alertmanager.
 - `for_grace_period` (String) Minimum duration between alert and restored 'for' state.
-This is maintainedonly for alerts with configured 'for' time greater than the grace period.
+This is maintained only for alerts with configured 'for' time greater than the grace period.
 - `for_outage_tolerance` (String) Max time to tolerate outage for restoring 'for' state of alert.
 - `resend_delay` (String) Minimum amount of time to wait before resending an alert to Alertmanager.
 - `timeout` (String) HTTP timeout duration when sending notifications to the Alertmanager.